 We find ourselves striving to work to have more in our lives.
-Being influenced by social scenes and the media doesn’t deeply fulfill anyone.
+Being influenced by social scenes and the media doesn’t fulfill anyone.
 It only seems to add pressure to have and want in order to keep up with others.
 This doesn’t actually address the simple pleasures of what makes us happy or keeps us balanced.

-Sure, some people are just naturally more prone to depression than others.
+Of course, some people are just naturally more prone to depression than others.
 According to one article by WHO over 300 million people worldwide battle depression each day.

 What Does Happiness Mean to You?